chiefenne/PyAero/docs/meshing.rst

    Example mesh for a sharp trailing edge

 The next set of parameters specifies the grid distribution within block 3.
 The parameters are handled in the same way as for block 1 and block 2.
-The distribution biasing is just and intermediate helper function and should be kept with its default value (see note below).
+The distribution biasing is just and intermediate helper function and should be kept with its default value (see note below) for symmetric or slightly cambered airfoils.
+For airfoils with pronounced camber setting biasing to :guilabel:`lower` improves the mesh quality.

 .. important::
    The meshing algorithm in block 3 is not finished, rather it is a tweaked version of a transfinite interpolation.
 This will be updated with elliptic grid generation or similar.